vmikk/biodiverse-docker/README.md

 ```
 docker build --tag biodiverse .
 ```
-File `Dockerfile` should be present in the cuttent directory.
+The `Dockerfile` should be present in the current directory.